dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa3/index.md

 npm install --save-dev eslint babel-eslint npm install --save-dev eslint-config-airbnb eslint-plugin-import
 ```

+*Note: if you get errors about version, you may need to first install an older version manually: `npm install --save-dev eslint@2.9.0`.

 `eslint` comes with a series of plugins for various javascript packages.
 In particular Airbnb's style guide is one that we will be **stronglly** suggesting / requiring:  [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
 We'll be changing some of the rules and the rules are flexible (you may disable some of the more annoying ones).